kmarsyd/training.artemis.rds/_episodes/01-intro.md

 While wget is very handy for small files, it poses some risks for larger files or large collections of files.
 Can you think of what these might be?

- * Transfers will be aborted if internet or VPN connection is lost, or if your computer sleeps or is shut down, or if there is a network timeout
+ * Transfers will be aborted if internet or VPN connection is lost, or if your computer sleeps or is shut down, or if there is a network timeout.

  Can you think of a solution to this?
  * Run the transfer using ‘nohup’ or ‘screen’, or submit the transfer to the cluster using ‘qsub’.

  Our next data transfer is a bit larger, so we will use a different method that is more robust.